interscript/rababa/python/Readme.md

 The last model stored during traing is automatically chosen and the onnx model is saved into a hardcoded location:
 "../models-data/diacritization_model.onnx"

+#### Run
 ```bash
 python diacritization_model_to_onnx.py
 ```

+#### Important parameters
+They are hardcoded in the beginning of the script:
+* max_len:
+	* match string length, initial model value is given in config.
+	* this param allow to tune the model speed and size!
+	* the ruby ../lib/Readme.md points to ressources for preprocessing
+* batch_size:
+	* the value is given by the original model and its training.
+	* this constrain how the onnx model can be put in production:
+		1. if > 1, single lines involve redundant computations
+		2. if > 1, files are processed bunch by bunches.